-The meaning of ‘Matuzviadonha’ is ‘falling dung’ - which was probably a comment on the sight of elephants dropping dung balls as they struggled up the hills.
+The meaning of ‘Matuzviadonha’ is ‘falling dung’ — which was probably a comment on the sight of elephant dropping dung balls as they struggled up the hills.

 It is home to black rhino and is commonly recognized as having the second largest concentration of lion in Africa after the Ngorongoro Crater in Tanzania.

 The Matusadona shoreline on Lake Kariba invites water based activities, usually from game viewing boats or pontoons.
 Matusadona is most easily accessible by boat or light aircraft from Kariba.